If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

-Each body type will have different caloric requirements, in addition to taking into account the degree of activity of each.
+Each body type will have different caloric requirements, and we will also take into account each person's level of activity.

-How are you going to choose the number to multiply?
+How will you choose the number to multiply?

-- If your day is too sedentary, you use the first number to multiply by your body weight.
+- If your day is very sedentary, use the first number to multiply by your body weight.

 - If your day is moderate, you use the second number to multiply by your body weight.

-- If your day is too active, you use the third number to multiply by your body weight.
+- If your day is very active, you use the third number to multiply by your body weight.

-Don't forget that as you lose weight, you should adapt the number of calories daily.
-It doesn't mean you need to recalculate calories every time you lose 1kg, but you should recalculate whenever your progress stops, or whenever weight loss is significant, for example 5kg.
+It doesn't mean that you need to recalculate calories every time you lose 1kg, but you should recalculate whenever your progress stops, or whenever the weight loss is significant, for example 5kg.

-Now that you know how many calories you need every day, you need to know where you're going to get these calories.
+Now that you know how many calories you need daily, you need to know where to get these calories.

-Proteins are fundamental molecules for the human body, and are responsible for immense functions, in which the most important for our purpose will undoubtedly be the construction and repair of muscle tissue.
+Proteins are fundamental molecules for the human body, and are responsible for many functions, the most important of which for our objective will undoubtedly be the building and repairing muscle tissue.

-In any weight loss plan, we should seek to burn fat and not muscle, and proper protein consumption will help make this happen.
+In any weight loss plan, we should aim to burn fat and not muscle, and adequate protein consumption will help make this happen.

-The body prefers to store the protein as muscle tissue, rather than use it as energy, however, these can be used as an energy source if the body needs it, it is called glycogenesis, and it is what we want to escape, even.
+The body prefers to store protein as muscle tissue, rather than using it as energy, however, these can be used as an energy source if the body needs it, it is called glycogenesis, and that is what we really want to avoid.